-We offer an exclusive 10% cashback deal with HomeProtect, which specialises in cover for people who may struggle to get it elsewhere.
+We offer an exclusive 10% cashback deal for home cover for people who may struggle to get it elsewhere.
 Join our group to access the offer, and get a quote online rather than having to call to explain your situation.

 Buying home insurance can be as simple as ordering a pair of shoes online.
 You can shop around, compare products and prices, and purchase at the click of a button.

 That’s great for most people, but those with unique houses or complicated personal circumstances can face a much more frustrating process.

 What the insurance industry impassively describes as ‘non-standard homes’ might be the owner’s pride and joy, and can be anything from historic listed buildings or thatched properties to unoccupied houses or homes suffering from subsidence.